 - Flat: 8

 Intuitively these settings make sense.
 Bolder profiles have more sharpening applied, while flatter profiles apply less sharpening.
-And as ISO is increased, digital noise increases, so it makes sense to gradually decrease the default amount of sharpening applied to the image at higher ISO values.
+A landscape photo may benefit from increased sharpening, while a portrait may suffer from overly sharp skin blemishes.
+Also, as ISO is increased, digital noise increases, so it makes sense to gradually decrease the default amount of sharpening applied to the image at higher ISO values.

 Sharpening – Radius